Today, w’ere going to talk about the top 10 National Guard Benefits.

 On the 2nd negative, yes, you sign a commitment but do know, you only work part time in the National Guard while working your normal job.
 So if you are offered an opportunity, why can’t you take it?

-In today’s post, I am going to point at the positives.
+In today’s post, I am going to focus on the positives.
 Here are the top 10 National Guard benefits.

 The Veteran’s Administration has a guaranteed home loan program for National Guard members who meet the following conditions: